boxyhq/website/success-stories/2023-08-23-spike-boosts-time-to-market-and-enterprise-security-with-boxyhqs-sso-solution.md

 In essence, Spike collaboration with BoxyHQ showcases the pivotal role SSO solutions can play in enhancing security, streamlining processes, and driving customer growth within the enterprise domain.
 The partnership underlines the potential of innovative technology to transform the operational landscape while fostering long-lasting relationships based on trust and shared values.

 <div style={{ textAlign: "center" }}>
-  <a href="/blog/transforming-security-and-access-with-boxyhqs-sso-solution-a-conversation-with-the-spike-team" className="button button-secondary">Read the full interview</a>
+  <a href="/blog/transforming-security-and-access-with-boxyhqs-sso-solution-a-conversation-with-the-spike-team" className="button button-primary">Read the full interview</a>
 </div>